Best Dill Pickles EVER! (Just like Claussen) (Easy - no canning!)

 Directions:

-Wash and slice cucumbers lengthwise into spears.
+Wash cucumbers and cut off the blossom end first.
+Then slice into spears.
 Add the dill (heads only - not stems) into the jars first, then put in the sliced/spears/cucumbers until your jar is full.
-(Some of our dill heads were very large so we counted them as "two heads".)
+(Some of our dill heads were very large so we counted them as two heads.)

-Please do not try to use the regular grocery store cucumbers, they have wax on them and they will not turn out.
-You can use grocery store pickling cucumbers as they are not waxed.
+Please do not use regular grocery store cucumbers.
+They have wax on them and will not turn out.
+However, grocery store pickling cucumbers can be used as they are not waxed.

 This recipe has been shared at: